teambit/bit/README.md

 * **Built-in semantic search engine.** Easily find and use components created by your or your friends.

 * **Quick modification and update of components.** Using simple commands such as import, modify etc. to modify and update your components.

+* **Language agnostic.** Bit is designed to be compatible to any language using a special driver.
+Using Bit, components of different programming languages can ultimately be composed together to create a joint functionality.

 * **Scope distribution** enables you to create a Bit scope, anywhere with a single `bit init` command.